mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/04-assessing-read-quality.md

     Discuss your results with a neighbor.

     ???
 "Solution"
-        You look at the Total Bases in **Basic Statistics**, and you divide it by the expected genome size.
+        You look at the Total Bases in **Basic Statistics** for you forward and reverse reads, you add them, and you divide it by the expected genome size.
+        We can approximate that Total Bases for the reverse reads is the same as the forward.
-        Based on [this paper] (https://journals.asm.org/doi/10.1128/genomea.00800-15), S. aureus has a genome size of approximately 2.8 Mb.
+        Based on [this paper](https://journals.asm.org/doi/10.1128/genomea.00800-15), S. aureus has a genome size of approximately 2.8 Mb.
-        86.2 Mb / 2.8Mb = 30,78.
+        (86.2 Mb * 2) / 2.8Mb = ~61.6x.
-        A coverage of 30x is good for assembly.
+        A coverage of ~61.6x is good for assembly.

 And then, the "Per Base Quality graph":